pavangk7/gcc-2.0-user-documentation/create-tenant-account.md

 | **Agency CIO Email** | Enter the organisation email address of your CIO or the designated CIO delegate who is authorised to approve the tenant creation request. |

 ?> The requesting public officer must be either a **Tenant Manager** or a **Tenant Admin** for this account.
 By default, the public officer requesting this tenant account is assigned as the **Tenant Manager**.
-You can add additional tenant users after the Tenant Account is approved.
+You can [manage additional tenant users](managing-additional-tenant-account-users) after the Tenant Account is approved.

 5. To assign a **Tenant Admin**, go to **Tenant Admin Details** section and choose one the following steps: